hauva69/arisunixtips/README.md

-# arisunixtips
-Practical Unix/Linux Tips and Tricks
+# Practical Unix/Linux Tips and Tricks

 A former co-worker of mine used to, and probably still has that notebook of hers, where she wrote all kind of notes so that she could